betsegaw/windowwalker/README.md

 #####6.
 Special thanks to...?

-Jose Moya for making sure the search is async
+@moyaftw for making sure the search is async
+@shuoshen2014 for doing a fix for a crashing bug